Iterators

 Iterating over iterables (range)

 Not all iterables are actual lists.
-You can use range() in a for loop as if it's a list to be iterated over:
+You can use range()

 for i in range(5):